 Priority 2 awards supported the evolution of projects funded under the 2015-2018 funding opportunities from this program (NOAA-SEC-OED-2015-2004408, NOAA-SEC-OED-2016-2004737, and NOAA-SEC-OED-2018-2005455).

 Please note that we do not anticipate issuing a solicitation for applications in Fiscal Year 2023.
 Rather, applications to this funding opportunity may be funded with fiscal year 2022 and 2023 funds.
 Our next competition will likely not open until the fall of 2023.

-- See the 2018-2019 competition summary for the information about the previous solicitation
+- 2022-2023 competition summary for information about the previous solicitation

 - 2022 Notice of Funding Opportunity (NOFO) Announcement (now closed, provided as reference)